oroinc/documentation/book/data_api.rst

 Response status codes
 """""""""""""""""""""

-In case of successful request, a response status code will be one of the following:
+In case of a successful request, a response status code will be one of the following:

     -   **200 OK**—In the response to a successful GET, PATCH or DELETE.
     -   **201 Created**—In the response to a POST that results in a creation.
-Will be combined with a JSON in body that contains newly created entity (similar to regular GET request).
+When this status received, the request body contains the description of the newly created entity in JSON format (similar to regular GET request).
     -   **204 No Content**—In the response to a successful request that won't be returning a body (like a DELETE request)

 |
 Example.
-Succesful request
+Successful request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Rquest**
+**Request**

    .. code-block:: http